Skip to Main Content

 Overview

-He represents clients before administrative boards and entities and in courts and manages worldwide enforcement of clients’ intellectual property.
-Alan protects thousands of trademark applications and registrations, and directs hundreds of enforcement actions around the world.
-He has won numerous orders and judgments from the U.S. Trial and Appeal Board and trademark tribunals.
+Alan represents clients in domestic and worldwide IP disputes.
+He protects thousands of trademark applications and registrations globally and directs hundreds of enforcement actions in a multitude of countries.
+He has won numerous orders and judgments from the U.S. Trial and Appeal Board, civil courts, and foreign trademark tribunals.

 "When I started Build-A-Bear Workshop, Alan Nemes guided me in protecting our brand globally as well as on the internet.
 Our landmark heart registration allowed us to protect this unique and memorable brand feature worldwide.
 Alan knows what it takes to support clients with heart and soul to build a great brand."